vcidst/minimal-mistakes/_posts/2016-09-16-markets-on-election-code.md

 This looks like the conclusive graph I was looking for.
 Sensex was nervous when an economist became the prime minister.
 Hah!

-So, does the Lok Sabha election makes Sensex a nervous?
+So, do the Lok Sabha elections make Sensex nervous?
 Well, it only made them nervous in 2004 and 2009.
 There's a kind of apparent indifference that is widespread here.